-- j Following the election of the Chairman of the Council and Vice-Chairman (if any) of the Council at the annual meeting of the council, the business of the annual meeting shall include: - i.
-In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the council resolves for this to be done at a later date; - ii.
-Confirmation of the accuracy of the minutes of the last meeting of the council; - iii.
+- j Following the election of the Chair of the Council and Vice-Chair (if there is one) of the Council at the annual meeting, the business shall include: - i.
+In an election year, delivery by the Chair of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
+In a year which is not an election year, delivery by the Chair of the Council of their acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
+Confirmation of the accuracy of the minutes of the last meeting of the Council: - iii.
 Receipt of the minutes of the last meeting of a committee; - iv.
 Consideration of the recommendations made by a committee; - v.
 Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
-Review of the terms of reference for committees; - vii.
+Review of the terms of reference for committees: - vii.
 Appointment of members to existing committees; - viii.
-Appointment of any new committees in accordance with standing order 4 above: - ix.
+Appointment of any new committees in accordance with standing order 4; - ix.
 Review and adoption of appropriate standing orders and financial regulations; - x.
-Review of arrangements, including any charters and agency agreements, with other local authorities and review of contributions made to expenditure incurred by other local authorities; - xi.
+Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xi.
 Review of representation on or work with external bodies and arrangements for reporting back; - xii.
-In an election year, to make arrangements with a view to the council becoming eligible to exercise the general power of competence in the future; - xiii.
-Review of inventory of land and assets including buildings and office equipment; - xiv.
-Confirmation of arrangements for insurance cover in respect of all insured risks: - xv.
-Review of the council's and/or staff subscriptions to other bodies; - xvi.
-Review of the council's complaints procedure; - xvii.
-Review of the council's procedures for handling requests made under the Freedom of Information Act 2000 and the Data Protection Act 1998; - xviii.
-Review of the council's policy for dealing with the press/media; and - xix.
+In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
+Review of inventory of land and other assets including buildings and office equipment; - xiv.
+Confirmation of arrangements for insurance cover in respect of all insurable risks: - xv.
+Review of the Council's and/or staff subscriptions to other bodies; - xvi.
+Review of the Council's complaints procedure; - xvii.
+Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21);

+- xviii.
+Review of the Council's policy for dealing with the press/media; - xix.
 Review of the Council's employment policies and procedures; - xx.
 Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
-Determining the time and place of ordinary meetings of the full council up to and including the next annual meeting of full council.
+Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.